JasonLocklin/ShinyServer/README.md

 # Demonstration of Self-Hosted SurveyDown Deployment with Docker Compose

 This project provides a minimal working example of self-hosting `surveydown` surveys with a self-hosted PostgreSQL database, all orchestrated with Docker Compose.
-It is designed for demonstration purposes, local development, and as a starting point for understanding how such a system can be deployed. **It should be used with appropriate security measures if adapting for production environments.**
+It is designed to be as simple as possible to understand and use for demonstration purposes, local development, and as a starting point for understanding how such a system can be deployed. **It should be used with appropriate security measures if adapting for production environments.**

+For more featureful deployment of shiny apps, including surveydown, consider [Shinyproxy](https://www.shinyproxy.io/) and simmilar projects.

 ## Overview